 Read MoreFamiliar and Strange – The Cuisine of Mexico

-Before we ever visited Mexico, one thing we thought we knew about Mexico well was the food.
-Tacos, burritos, nachos, and fajitas are our go-to comfort foods.
-Imagine our surprise when we found some very different menu offerings south of the border, with most of our favorites conspicuously missing.
-It […]
+Before we ever visited Mexico, one thing we thought we understood well about it was the food.
+Fajitas, nachos, and tacos are our go-to comfort foods.
+Imagine our surprise when we found very different menu offerings south of the border, with most of our favorites conspicuously missing.
+It turned out […]

 Read More